sophia-khan/cottonweedid15/README.md

 * Chen et al. (2022). *Performance evaluation of deep transfer learning on multi-class identification of common weed species in cotton production systems.* Computers and Electronics in Agriculture.
 * Datta et al. (2021). *Soft-Attention Improves Skin Cancer Classification Performance.* medRxiv.

----

-Would you like help uploading your GUI video or generating a thumbnail preview for embedding?